enricobottazzi/ZK-SBT-FrontEnd/README.md

 ## Demo

 - Run `yarn install` and `yarn dev` to locally deploy the frontend
-- Visit `http://localhost:3000/` and move to Polygon Mumbai testnet inside your wallet
+- Visit `http://localhost:3000/` and move to Goerli testnet inside your wallet
 - Click `Mint a test SBT` to mint an Age SBT to your wallet.
 The claim attesting user's age and the signature of the claim are passed to the user off-chain.
 The SBT only contains an hash of the signature.
 - Input the `claim` and the `signature` to generate the proof.
 When generating the proof it gets displayed in 4 blocks. `A`, `B` and `C` are a set of elliptic curve points that represent the actual proof, while `public` represents the public input used inside the Snark.
 - Once the proof is generated click `Collect Airdrop`.
-This will generate a call to the `Private Over18 Airdrop Contract` passing the proof generated in the previous step as calldata
+This will generate a call to the `Private Over18 Airdrop Contract` passing the proof generated in the previous step as calldata.

 [Youtube Demo](https://youtu.be/4W1LkUpSIfE)